2011 New England Patriots season: Week 8: at Pittsburgh Steelers

 Coming off their bye week, the Patriots flew to Heinz Field for a Week 8 duel with the Pittsburgh Steelers.
 New England trailed early in the first quarter, as Steelers quarterback Ben Roethlisberger completed a 5-yard touchdown pass to running back Mewelde Moore.
 Pittsburgh would add to their lead in the second quarter, as placekicker Shaun Suisham nailed a 33-yard field goal.
 The Patriots answered, with quarterback Tom Brady finding wide receiver Deion Branch on a 2-yard touchdown pass, but the Steelers came right back, with Roethlisberger completing a 7-yard touchdown pass to wide receiver Antonio Brown.
 New England would close out the half with a 46-yard field goal from placekicker Stephen Gostkowski.

 Pittsburgh began the third quarter with Suisham making a 21-yard field goal, followed by a 23-yard field goal in the fourth.
 The Patriots tried to rally, as Brady connected with tight end Aaron Hernandez on a 1-yard touchdown pass, but the Steelers' defense would prevail, with safety Troy Polamalu forcing a New England fumble out of the back of the end zone for a safety.

-With the loss, the Patriots fell to 5–2, being the first defeat by Steelers with Tom Brady starting at quarterback in the previous seven seasons.
+With the loss, the Patriots fell to 5–2, being the first defeat by the Steelers with Tom Brady starting at quarterback in the previous seven seasons.
+This would be their final loss to the Steelers until 2018.